Full-Precision and Ternarised Neural Networks with Tunnel-Diode Activation Functions: Computing and Physics Perspectives: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} fields of machine learning (ML) and neuromorphic computing (NC) are rapidly evolving, with increasing demands for energy-efficient and biologically plausible computational models \cite{Mar20, Nak22}.
-Algorithmic neural network models rely on activation functions \cite{Hay98}---mathematical functions applied to the output of a neuron---that enable deep learning architectures to learn complex patterns in the input data \cite{GooBook}.
-The nonlinearity of activation functions is crucial for modelling intricate relationships between inputs and outputs, enabling the neural network to generalise beyond the training data \cite{Cyb89, Hay98, GooBook}.
-Without nonlinearity, neural networks reduce to linear models, limiting their ability to capture and learn hierarchical representations found in real-world data \cite{Hay98}.
-However, commonly used activation functions such as ReLU, sigmoid and tanh exhibit limitations, particularly in deep learning, due to issues such as vanishing gradients and energy inefficiency \cite{GooBook}.
-These challenges hinder learning in deep networks, necessitating alternative solutions that offer both efficient computation and reduced power consumption \cite{GooBook, Xu15, Ram17}.
+\IEEEPARstart{T}{he} field of machine learning is evolving quickly, driven by growing demand for energy-efficient and biologically plausible models.
+Neural networks depend on activation functions \cite{Hay98}---nonlinear transformations applied to each neuron's output---that enable deep architectures to learn complex structure in data~\cite{Cyb89, Hay98, GooBook}.
+This nonlinearity is essential:~without it, a network collapses to a simple linear model and cannot capture the layered representations present in real-world signals~\cite{Hay98}.
+Yet widely used activations such as ReLU, sigmoid and tanh face well-known limitations in deep learning, including vanishing gradients and poor energy efficiency~\cite{Hay98, Kim17, GooBook}.
+These problems restrict scalability and slow learning in deep networks, underscoring the need for alternative activation mechanisms that deliver robust performance with lower computational and power costs~\cite{GooBook, Xu15, Ram17}.

-Physics, particularly quantum mechanics, has profoundly influenced ML, inspiring the development of novel algorithms that exploit physical principles to enhance computational efficiency and reduce power consumption \cite{Mar20, Nak22, Mak23_review, Abb24_1}.
-A notable example is quantum reservoir computing (RC) \cite{Mar20_2, Dud23, Abb24}, a subclass of neuromorphic and unconventional computing systems \cite{Ada17} that employs the intrinsic dynamics of physical systems to enable energy-efficient ML solutions, particularly for predicting highly nonlinear and chaotic time series, as well as for pattern recognition tasks \cite{Dud23, Abb24}.
-Concurrently, physics-informed neural networks integrate fundamental physical laws---expressed through partial differential equations---directly into the learning process \cite{Kar21}.
-This approach ensures that models remain consistent with established physical principles while requiring fewer data points compared to traditional deep learning methods.
+Physics, particularly quantum mechanics, has profoundly influenced machine learning, inspiring the development of novel algorithms that exploit physical principles to enhance computational efficiency and reduce power consumption \cite{Mar20, Nak22, Mak23_review, Abb24_1}.
+A notable example is quantum reservoir computing \cite{Mar20_2, Dud23, Abb24}, a subclass of neuromorphic and unconventional computing systems \cite{Ada17} that employs the intrinsic dynamics of physical systems to enable energy-efficient machine learning solutions, particularly for predicting highly nonlinear and chaotic time series, as well as for pattern recognition tasks \cite{Dud23, Abb24}.
+Concurrently, spiking resonant tunnelling-diode neurons and neural networks~\cite{OPiwonka21, OPiwonka21_1, Don24, Owe25, Jac25} are gaining attention for their ability to reproduce key biological neuronal behaviours, including excitable spiking and refractoriness, while offering high operating speeds, energy efficiency and compact device footprints.